Learn what the body knows, the mind doesn’t.

 Yes.

-For thirteen years, Catherine Rosasco-Mitchell and a team of educators, administrators, and child development specialists collaborated to refine and test the techniques with children.
+For thirteen years, Catherine Rosasco-Mitchell and a team of educators, administrators, and child development specialists collaborated, refined, and tested the techniques with children.

 Four elementary schools participated.
-A special thanks to the Kohala Elementary School (our pilot school) and their team (2008 to 2016).
-And a special mahalo to the Hawaii Preparatory Academy’s lower school, Susie Jones, Parker Elementary School, Donna Rohr, and the Waldorf School of Hawaii.
+However, a special thanks to the Kohala Elementary School (our pilot school) (2008 to 2016).
+And thanks to the Hawaii Preparatory Academy’s (HPA) lower school with Susie Jones and Parker Elementary School with Donna Rohr.

 Watch the video for an overview of WTM?